SamMed05/sm_blog/_posts/2021-11-26-what-does-it-feels-like-to-be-ahead.md

 Fortunately, though, I never (or almost never) exaggerated trying to “*be ahead*” and consequently prevent myself from enjoying life to the fullest.
 When I'm with friends, when I listen to music, when I do sport or when I just relax I don't think (or at least no longer do) that I'd rather spend my time better working on something else.

-That's simply the way I decide to spend my time and doing it in a differently than usual doesn't mean it's a bad thing.
+That's simply the way I decide to spend my time and doing it differently than usual doesn't mean it's a bad thing.
 On the contrary, it's an opportunity to live new experiences and improve the heterogeneity of my life.

 Still, there are some moments where this mental condition (if you can call it that) comes out again.
 An example?
 In April I turned 17 and now that my third year of upper secondary school is finished I'm starting to feel the pressure and urge to find a way to earn some money and become more independent from family<span class="tooltip">`*`<span class="tooltiptext">If you are of similar age or older you probably understand what I mean and what kind of feeling is that…</span></span>.
 For this reason, every time I'm not doing something that is aimed to build my future I feel like I'm wasting time.